blynkkk/blueprints/ESP32 Blinking LED/README.md

 _Check the **Troubleshooting** section at the end of this tutorial if you have issues uploading the firmware_

 ## 4. Testing
+1. Open your device **Dashboard** on web and on mobile
-1. Turn the LED on and off using button on web and mobile dashboard
+2. You should be able to turn an LED on and off using Switch on web and mobile dashboards
+3. The LED on a dashboard should indicate the state of the LED on your device
+4. If it doesn't work as described, try rebooting the device

+_If you stil have issues, try connecting the device again following tips from the **Troubleshooting** section at the end of this tutorial_

+## 5. Dashboard breakdown
+Widgets are used to display and visualize data, and interact with your device from the web and mobile dashboard.
+To connect the data to the widget, a specific [datastream](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices) should be assigned to the widget.
+You can create datastreams in the widget settings or in the Datastream tab of a Template.
+Below you can find datastream and widgets used in this project.

+**Datastream V0 - an LED state**
+Name: LED
+Web and mobile widgets: Switch (to control an LED), LED (to show an LED on/off state)

+## Conclusion
+Congratulations!
+You have successfully connected ESP32 to Blynk and now can control a built-in LED.
+By following this tutorial, you have gained experience working with the ESP32, Arduino IDE, Blynk Console and Blynk App.
+You can now expand on this project to incorporate sensors or controllers.

-## Next steps after the device is activated
+## Next steps after device is activated
 * Explore the Blynk Web Console and [Blynk IoT app](https://docs.blynk.io/en/downloads/blynk-apps-for-ios-and-android), try controlling your device from both
 * Explore [Blynk Documentation](https://docs.blynk.io/en/) and learn how to work with [Virtual Pins](https://docs.blynk.io/en/getting-started/using-virtual-pins-to-control-physical-devices)
 * Learn more about [Automations](https://docs.blynk.io/en/concepts/automations)
 * Learn how to [Share Device](https://docs.blynk.io/en/concepts/users) with other users
 * Modify the code for your needs
-* Add more devices
+* Connect more devices

 ## Troubleshooting
 * Make sure you have the latest [Blynk Library](https://docs.blynk.io/en/blynk-library-firmware-api/installation) installed
 * Check that all the dependencies and configurations are correct